 - Securing no smoking policy aboard airplanes.

-ACAAP works nationally in support of the implementation of these additional key recommendations:
+ACAAP affiliate members support the implementation of these additional key recommendations:

 - Strict controls on alcohol advertising and marketing practices, including banning TV ads, mandating warning labels on all ads and promotions, and requiring ingredient listing on labels.

 - Reduction of permissible BAC (blood alcohol concentration) for drivers age 21 and over from its present level of .08 percent to a level of 0.04 percent.
 The permissible BAC level for drivers under age 21 should be established at 0.00 percent nationally.

 Warn the public of the dangers and problems caused by alcohol and other drugs.